MicrosoftDocs/dataexplorer-docs/data-explorer/error-codes.md

 ## Ingestion error codes

 The following list contains error codes you may come across during [ingestion](ingest-data-overview.md).
-The error messages can be seen when enabling [diagnostic logs](using-diagnostic-logs.md) on your cluster.
+The error messages can be seen when enabling failed ingestion [diagnostic logs](using-diagnostic-logs.md#) on your cluster.
 The error codes may appear in the **Failed ingestion** operation log, and are organized here by **Category**.
 These categories are shown in the ingestion result [metric](using-metrics.md#ingestion-metrics).
 If the error is transient, retrying ingestion may succeed.

 ### Category: BadFormat